KEEP US POSTED ON YOUR EVENTS & IDEAS ON FACE BOOK AND NAME STNM AS THE BENEFICIARY OF A BIRTHDAY FUNDRAISER!

 TELLING MY STORY: BRIDGING TWO WORLDS

-Telling My Story: Bridging Two Worlds opened to a nearly full house on Friday night, and sold out performances Saturday & Sunday, with standing ovations for the final two shows.
+Telling My Story: Bridging Two Worlds opened to a nearly full house on November 8 and sold out performances on November 9 and 10th at the Q-Staff Theater in Albuquerque.
+With standing ovations for the final two shows, this original work was a great success.
 The actors & director addressed key issues facing Indigenous women including roles, relationships, identity, racism, and disappearing and murdered Indigenous women.
 They intermingled many humorous and light hearted elements, along with three films, as well.
 They ended with a return to their traditional mythological figures (Spider Woman, Warrior Woman, Corn Mother, and Tonatzin) with audience members participating in a circle dance to the beat of a traditional drum beat.
-Thanks to all who contributed to making this such an enormous success!

 STORYTELLERS UNITED IN 2017 BROUGHT BOOKS AND BOOK LIGHTS TO PUERTO RICO!